Loophole (1981 film): Plot

 With Gardner (Colin Blakely) keeping watch from a rented nearby office, the titular loophole of the sewer access is utilized by the robbery crew, setting off the bank alarms on entering the vault from beneath and continuing to empty the contents when the police arrive.
 The police decide the alarms are defective and turn them off for the evening.

-As the gang are preparing to leave, a heavy downpour of rain starts to flood the sewer system and the gang are seen to struggle against a raging torrent as they are laden with spoils.
+As the gang is preparing to leave, a heavy downpour of rain starts to flood the sewer system and the gang is seen to struggle against a raging torrent as they are laden with spoils.
 Booker refuses to leave and remains in the vault hoping the water will go down before the vault is open on business hours.
 One of the robbers who had been injured by inhaling sewer gas earlier in the scene, Harry (Alfred Lynch), is seen floating away and is assumed to have died.
 The final scenes show Booker in his own studio, when Daniels visits him to offer him another job.

 Cast

 Reception

-The staff at Variety said that the core of the plot was one of the few bright spots of the movie.
-Variety went on to say that the film didn't give Albert Finney and Martin Sheen a chance to show their talents, owing to the script's quality.
+Variety said that the core of the plot was one of the few bright spots of the movie but went on to say that the film didn't give Albert Finney and Martin Sheen a chance to show their talents, owing to the script's quality.
 The staff also went on to write that the film offered very little in terms of action or suspense.

 Spinning Image gave the film 5 out of 10 stars with the overall summary of the review being that there wasn't enough peril, that the plot of the heist was too straightforward for most people and that the ending was rushed.

 Loophole has a 25% rating on Rotten Tomatoes.